sachinkr91/api-rest-meetings/libs/csharp/docs/MeetingApi.md

             var apiInstance = new MeetingApi();
             var userId = 56;  // int? | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. var meetingId = 56;  // int? | The ID of the meeting you want to view.
 This is an integer value.
 You can find this ID by doing a list of meetings and referencing the \"id\" property.
+This is not the numeric meeting ID visible to users.

             try
             {
-                // Meeting
+                // Get Meeting
                 Meeting result = apiInstance.V1UserUserIdScheduledMeetingMeetingIdGet(userId, meetingId);
                 Debug.WriteLine(result);
             }